Juan-VC-gh/Hackintosh-macOS-Dell-G7-7588/README.md

 After navigating to the folder above look for the Icons.plist file and rename it to IconsBackup.plist

-Finally, copy the included folder and Icon.plist file included in the repo and reboot!
+Copy the included folder and Icon.plist file included in the repo and reboot!
 You can now go to Settings -> Displays and choose scale resolution to pick the one that suits you.

+Now make sure you install with your preffered kext installer the ones in kexts to Library.Extensions folder, then reboot (you may not have audio), so repair kextcache with:

+	sudo kextcache -i /

+Finally reboot again and you will be set up!

 * Note that every time you reboot the operating system will change the system volume to read-only again so make sure to run the proper commands if you want to modify again it later.